symfony-cmf/cmf-sandbox/README.md

     # if you run with --dev, will install midgard too
     php composer.phar install

-This will fetch the main project and all it's dependencies ( Cmf Bundles, Symfony, Doctrine\PHPCR, Jackalope ... ) Please also adjust the ``app/config/parameters.yml`` as needed.
+This will fetch the main project and all it's dependencies ( CMF Bundles, Symfony, Doctrine\PHPCR, Jackalope ... ) Please also adjust the ``app/config/parameters.yml`` as needed.
 If you want to use a different PHPCR backend copy the given ``phpcr_*.yml.dist`` file instead and adjust the URL and database configurations accordingly.